dauncy/daniel-blog/src/posts/controlw-flows.md

 What happens when we add onboarding or subscriptions or some one off thing tied to the user we need to check against?
 Usually, we fix this by adding flags to the props.
-Something like `onboardingStep?: OnboardingStep` or `verifySubcription?: boolean` and so on...
+Something like `onboardingStep?: OnboardingStep` or `verifySubscription?: boolean` and so on...

 Soon our nice abstraction becomes a tangled mess of optional flags and booleans.
 At that point, we might as well just go back to our original *KISS* page-level implementation.
 At least our code would be more readable.

-So, what can we do to keep our abstraction clean, but also extensible to future unforseen requirements?
+So, what can we do to keep our abstraction clean, but also extensible to future unforeseen requirements?

 React components are just functions.
 And like any javascript function, callbacks can be passed as arguments.